Yes, the EM in EMDR does stand for Eye Movements, which is how this therapy was first discovered 30 years ago.

 And that is true not just for the “Big T” traumas such as road accidents, bomb attacks or assault, but for the “small t” traumas as well that accumulate in most people’s childhoods and lives and often underlie their seeking of therapy.

-At Braynework we have been using this approach with clients for more than a decade now, and are regularly inspired – and often still astonished – by the positive changes our clients can find themselves experiencing.
+At Braynework we have been using EMDR with clients for approaching two decades now, and are regularly inspired – and often still astonished – by the positive changes our clients can find themselves experiencing.

 So how does EMDR actually work?